SC Bat Watch!

 - Use the Next button on the bottom left to navigate between the 5 pages of the form.

 - If you close the window before submitting, no data will be saved.
 There is no option to save as draft.

 Email a picture or scan of the paper data sheets to BatWatch@dnr.sc.gov OR send them via mail to Jennifer Kindel, SCDNR, 124 Wildlife Drive, Union SC 29379.

 Ready to practice?

 Jon Gillespie has kindly provided a video of Brazilian free-tailed bats emerging from boxes at Sunrift Adventures below.
 How many bats can you count?
 In the field, each person would be assigned one box, so count one box at a time.
 Beware, the middle one is a challenge!
 The total tally is located at the very bottom of this page to check your numbers.
-Pro tip: use a tally counter or free tally counter app to help you keep track.
+Pro tip: bring a tally counter or use a free tally counter app to help you keep track.

 Tally from Sunrift video: Left box: 4, Middle box: 30, Right box: 1